 Distracted Driving Accidents

 Distracted driving is one of the main causes of motor vehicle collisions in Texas and throughout the U.S. In 2015, the National Highway Traffic Safety Administration published a report that cited “Recognition Error”—which includes inattention as well as internal and external distractions—as the most common driver error that leads to crashes.
-If you or someone you love has been struck by a distracted driver, San Antonio car accident attorney Jeramie Gertz can assist you in pursuing a personal injury case.
-He represents victims throughout Bexar County and the surrounding areas.What Type of Behavior Constitutes Distracted Driving?
+If you or someone you love has been struck by a distracted driver, attorney Jeramie Gertz can assist you in pursuing a personal injury car accident case.
+As a San Antonio lawyer experienced in distracted driving cases, he represents victims throughout Bexar County and the surrounding areas.What Type of Behavior Constitutes Distracted Driving?

 For one reason or another, many drivers decide to do something that splits their attention between driving and another activity.
 Some examples include: